Sine and Cosine

 Polar to Cartesian Conversion

-Cartesian conversion is the most common way of representing the co-ordinates using x and y axis.
-Whereas, Polar System uses the length of the radius and the angle from the x-axis to represent the position.
+The Cartesian way is the most common way to show co-ordinates.
+It uses the x and y axes.
+The Polar System uses the radius length and the angle from the x-axis.

-Trigonometry exactly provides a way to convert between these two co-ordinate systems.
+Trigonometry gives us a way to convert between these two systems.

-All trigonometric functions are multiplied with the radius.
-This is because the sine and cosine functions assume 'unit circle', meaning a circle with radius 1.
+All trigonometric functions are multiplied by the radius.
+The reason is that sine and cosine assume a 'unit circle'.
+That's a circle with radius 1.

-This is also why all graphs show the x-axis with π or 2π as the time required for a full cycle.
+This is also why graphs show the x-axis with π or 2π as the time for one full cycle.

 Circle

-This is the origin of the sine and cosine functions.
-Here the co-ordinates of the point rotating on the circumference of the circle represent the sine and cosine values.
+This is where sine and cosine come from.
+A point rotates on the circle.
+Its co-ordinates give the sine and cosine values.

 - cosine - x co-ordinate of the point on the circle.